NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 Blanking is evaluated only at each window boundary (natural hold-off).
-The exit condition is both rate ≤ `LO_THRESH` and the circular queue fully drained — preventing a premature restart while CNN is still draining buffered noise events.
+The exit condition is both rate ≤ `LO_THRESH` and the circular queue fully drained, preventing a premature restart while CNN is still draining buffered noise events.

 During blanking, L0 pulses are silently discarded. `CHUNK_OVERFLOW` is